Life is full of strange moments: today I was followed in a traffic jam by a Fairey Swordfish.

 To avoid confusion, I should make it clear that it wasn't flying, and nor was it trundling along the ground under its own power – it was on the back of a lorry.
 Since Swordfishes flew from aircraft carriers, they were designed with wings that folded back along their body to cut down on storage space.
 Trucks are, of course, narrower than carriers and, even in its emasculated state, the aircraft stuck out on both sides, necessitating a police escort.

 As I say, it was behind me in the traffic so I didn't get a proper look at it or the chance to grab a photo before it disappeared down the A4.
-I guess it must have been the Royal Navy Historic Flight's aircraft, on its way to the at Earl's Court.
+I guess it must have been the Royal Navy Historic Flight's aircraft, on its way to the London Air Show at Earl's Court.
 It's not as if the roof comes off to allow it to fly there, I suppose.

 So there was a perfectly reasonable explanation for it.
 But it was still odd, and a bit special.